MaadhavBhatt/ai-suffix-chrome-extension/README.md

-# AI Suffix Chrome Extension
+# Remove AI Overview Chrome Extension

 This Chrome extension monitors your Google searches and automatically appends '-ai' to your Google searches when they end with a hyphen ('-') or another character of your choice.
 This excludes the AI overview section on Google.